 GTFF represents graduate employees.
 Graduate employees are graduate students who work part-time performing teaching and teaching-related duties, research duties, and/or administrative duties.
 In the fall term of 2018, there were 1,487 graduate employees working for the university.
+The overview of graduate student employment provides more information.

 The university greatly values graduate employees and the critical work they do supporting academic and research pursuits.
 It is our goal to maintain graduate programs that are successful and competitive now and in the future.